diku-dk/futhark/docs/language-reference.rst

 Any top-level function named ``main`` will always be considered an entry point, whether it is declared with ``entry`` or not.

+The name of an entry point must not contain an apostrophe (``'``), even though that is normally permitted in Futhark identifiers.

 Value Declarations
 ~~~~~~~~~~~~~~~~~~